blackhillsinfosec/FreeLabFriday_Labs/IntroClassFiles/Tools/IntroClass/ADHD/GoPhish.md

 <img width="1189" height="177" alt="2026-03-17_22-43" src="https://github.com/user-attachments/assets/193cc5bd-35a5-4ca9-a602-a69a1064b24b" />

-Copy the password from the terminal and log in
+Copy the password from the terminal and log in.

 - Make your own password afterwards: